A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

-- Does your home insurance cover roof replacement?
+- Does home insurance cover roof replacement?

 - Are there insurance coverage limitations on my roof?